Wednesday, November 27, 2013

 • Stability and Mobility are defined in reference to the gravity.
 Tasks that are conducted in plane with gravity are naturally stable.
 Mobility, is the capacity and need to move around.
 Tasks and its processes in very tight space locations or acutely defined environmental conditions are less mobile and should be of very short duration.
 Use of reach devices does not add to the stability or mobility.

-• Functionality of tasks is factored through interfacing of human beings, environment and tools+ equipments.
+• Functionality of tasks is factored through interfacing of human beings, environment and tools+ equipment.
 It takes into account people’s capabilities and limitations of sensorial as well as physiological nature.
 Ergonomics combines anthropometrics (human body measurement data), physiology, and psychology in response to tasks and the needs of the user in the environment.

 • Physical Reach and Physical Capacities are very important aspects of task handling.
 These define the number of sub-tasks or processes that can be handled without requiring shifting or rescheduling, and the spread of task area.
-These two, in a way also determine the dependence on tools, equipments, structures, amenities, facilities for carrying out tasks.
+These two, in a way also determine the dependence on tools, equipment, structures, amenities, facilities for carrying out tasks.
 Physical reach and capacities are governed by the posture taken for the task.

 • Housewives have accepted platform type of kitchen over floor level cooking in a crouching position because the later was restrictive.
 A corner study table allows greater reach then a straight table.
 An aged person prefers a straight seat with handles as it allows an easy rise up off the chair.